Waldameer & Water World: History

-The park began as a picnic area called Hoffman's Grove.
+Prior to 1896, the land which would hold the park was a picnic area known as Hoffman's Grove.
 The Erie Electric Motor Company leased the park in 1896 and renamed it "Waldameer" to appeal to the area's large German immigrant population.
 The trolley car company extended service to its new park, making Waldameer a terminus on the line in the hopes of increasing passenger traffic.
 Early draws of the park included its beaches, a dance hall that often featured live music, its 1905 carousel, and a German beer garden featuring singing waiters.

 The park's first roller coaster, Figure Eight, opened in 1902.
-In 1907, it was renovated and renamed Dip the Dips, and it continued to operate until 1937.
+In the early 1910s, it was renovated and renamed Dip the Dips.
 A second roller coaster, Scenic Railway, opened in 1915 and operated until 1919.
-In 1922, the John A. Miller-designed Ravine Flyer coaster opened, which operated until 1938.
+In 1922, the John A. Miller-designed Ravine Flyer coaster opened.

-A dance hall called Rainbow Gardens also exists on the property, having been built in 1940.
-It replaced the original dance hall which was damaged in a fire in 1937.
-That dance hall replaced the original one, which was destroyed in a fire in 1924.
-A winter storm in the 1940s destroyed the Waldameer beaches, which have not been used since.
+In the 1920s, the park was brought under the management of longtime employee Alex Moeller, after its ownership had been transferred from the Erie Electric Motor Company to a local bank when the motor company exited the trolley business as automobiles became a more common form of transportation.
+The Ye Mill Chutes water ride opened in the 1920s.
+Many other rides operated through the first half of the 1900s as well, including the Aerial Swing spinning ride, a Flying Scooters, a Whip, and a Tumble Bug.

-Several iconic rides opened at Waldameer in the 1920s, including the Ye Mill Chutes water ride, and the Aerial Swing spinning ride.
-Many other rides operated through the first half of the 1900s as well, including a Flying Scooters, a Whip, and a Tumble Bug.
-In 1951, the Comet roller coaster opened, the first roller coaster to operate at the park since the closure of Ravine Flyer in 1938.
-Comet has since been designated an ACE Coaster Classic.
+A dance hall called Rainbow Gardens also exists on the property, having been built in 1925.
+It replaced the original dance hall which was destroyed in a fire in 1924.
+Rainbow Gardens was damaged by a fire in 1937, but was repaired.
+Winter storms in 1937 and 1946 destroyed the Waldameer beaches, which have not been used for beachgoing activities since.
+In 1937 and 1938, the Dip the Dips and Ravine Flyer roller coasters were removed, the former due to its age and the latter after a man died in an incident while riding it.
+This left the park without any roller coasters.

-The park also houses a Kiddieland section with several smaller rides intended for young children.
-The section was added in the 1950s to accommodate the post-war baby boom.
+By 1945, Alex Moeller had come to own the park.
+The Great Depression and World War II both impacted the park economically, but it survived by means of offering free entertainment and offering space for others to host events.
+The park also introduced a Kiddieland section with several smaller rides intended for young children in the late 1940s to accommodate the post-war baby boom.
 The oldest operating ride at the park, Pony Cart, is located in Kiddieland.
+Following the end of World War II, Ye Mill Chutes underwent significant renovations and was renamed Mill Run.